sogua1980/cis342/README.md

 Editor
 ---

 - For Unbuntu/Linux novice, recommend `gedit`.
-You can type `gedit filename` in Ubuntu Linux shell to launch the editor.
+To launch the editor:
+    - `gedit filename &`
 - For advanced user, recommend `vim`

 File management